- Thalassemia facts

 What are the thalassemias?

-The thalassemias are a group of genetic (inherited) blood disorders that share in common one feature, the defective production of hemoglobin, the protein that enables red blood cells to carry oxygen (and carbon dioxide).
-There are many different disorders with defective hemoglobin synthesis and, hence, many types of thalassemia.
+The thalassemias are a group of genetic (inherited) blood disorders that share in common one feature, the defective production of hemoglobin, the protein that enables red blood cells to carry and deliver oxygen.
+There are many different mechanisms of defective hemoglobin synthesis and, hence, many types of thalassemia.

 What is beta thalassemia?